-Send personalized thank-you cards or notes to your customers after each purchase.
+Send personalized thank-you cards , notes or thank you business cards to your customers after each purchase.
 It shows appreciation and can encourage repeat business.

 Plan special promotions for holidays like Valentine’s Day, Mother’s Day, or Christmas.
 Offer seasonal flower arrangements and promote them well in advance.

 Ensure your business is listed in local business directories, both online and in print.
 Many people still rely on these directories when searching for local services.